-We have compiled top 20 risk manager interview questions that might be asked in an interview to test various aspects of risk management skills, with tips and a sample answer for each of them.
-These risk management questions will help employers to assess whether each candidate has the required knowledge and experience in risk management.
+We have compiled the top 20 risk manager interview questions that might be asked in an interview to test various aspects of risk management skills, with tips and a sample answer for each.
+These risk management questions will help employers assess whether each candidate has the required knowledge and experience in risk management.

 Here, the interviewer wants to know if you are familiar with the duties of a risk manager.

-Tip 1: Demonstrate solid understanding of what risk managers do
+Tip 1: Demonstrate a solid understanding of what risk managers do

 Tip 2: Provide several roles performed by a risk manager

 Risk managers also evaluate existing risk handling measures to identify gaps.
-They develop risk management plans to effectively assess, mitigate, and recover from risks.”
+They develop risk management plans to assess, mitigate, and recover from risks effectively.

 2. How Do You Mitigate Risk?